Conference Grant, 2020–21

 The project description should be a maximum of 2,000 words and include the following elements:

 - Event Details, including specific plans for where the event will be held, how it will be structured, and any proposed session topics.
-The conference must take place between July 1, 2019 and June 30, 2020.
+Please provide an approximate date for the conference.
+The conference must take place between July 1, 2020 and June 30, 2021.

 - Proposed Objectives, broadly defined, including the event’s expected contribution to the proposed topic.
 If the conference is part of a longer-term program or series, please discuss its contribution to the overall project.

-Wherever possible, the project description should also address the way the event will engage multiple campuses, disciplines, and publics in their work.
+Wherever possible, the project description should also address the way the event will engage multiple campuses, disciplines, and publics.

 The proposed budget is made up of two elements: